How to Add Social Media Icons to an Email Signature

 Ever uploaded a sharp, beautiful image to Instagram only to see it turn into a blurry, pixelated mess?
 You're not alone.
 This guide skips the generic advice and gives you the exact, actionable steps you need to take to stop Instagram from ruining your photo quality.
 We'll cover everything from camera settings and proper export dimensions to a hidden in-app feature that makes a huge difference.

 Before we fix the problem, it helps to understand why it happens.
 Instagram is a huge platform with billions of photos.
 To keep the app running quickly and to save on server storage costs, they compress every single piece of content you upload.
 Compression works by reducing the file size of your image, but this process often comes at the cost of visual quality.
 When your photo doesn't match Instagram's specific requirements, their compression algorithm aggressively shrinks and resizes it, leading to that softness or pixelation you hate.
+To avoid this, it's crucial to understand how to upload high-quality photos to Instagram.

 By understanding these three triggers, you can prepare your images to work with Instagram's system, not against it.
+This knowledge is especially valuable if you are learning how to use Instagram for business.

 The single most important step to improving your photo quality happens well before you even open the Instagram app.
 Your preparation workflow is what separates a sharp post from a blurry one.